-The Department of Social Protection will make a decision about whether you are an employee or self-employed and what appropriate PRSI class should apply.
+- The Department of Social Protection (DSP) decides whether you are an employee or self-employed and what PRSI class you pay.

-The Workplace Relations Commission can decide your employment status in cases where it is adjudicating on employment rights complaints.
+- The Workplace Relations Commission decides your employment status when it adjudicates on employment rights complaints.

 Legal tests to decide employment status

-You can read more detail on the legal tests and their application in Appendix 2 and 3 of the Code of practice for determining employment status 2021 (pdf).
+Detailed information on the legal tests is in Appendix 2 and 3 of the Code of Practice for Determining Employment Status 2021 (pdf).

 What is bogus self-employment?

-Where an employer deliberately misclassifies a worker as self-employed, this is called bogus or false self-employment.
-This can happen even when you have agreed to work as a self-employed person.
+When employers wrongly classify a worker as self-employed, this is called bogus or false self-employment.
+This can happen even if you initially agreed to be self-employed.

-It is wrong for your employer to call you ‘self-employed’ when you’re actually an employee.
-Employers sometimes do this to take away their employees’ employment rights.
+It is wrong for your employer to call you ‘self-employed’ when you are an employee.
+Employers may do this to avoid giving you the employment rights you are entitled to.

 How to query your employment status

-You can get more information from DSP on false self-employment and the criteria the Department uses to make a determination on your employment status.
+You can get more information from DSP on the criteria the Department uses to decide on your employment status.